Lanentech/lanentech/README.md

 ### PREREQUISITES

-- This project uses Docker, and therefore you will have to docker installed.
+- This project uses Docker, and therefore you will have to docker engine and docker desktop installed.

 - The project makes use of the Make GNU command, so you will need to install this if you haven't got access to it.
 This